 - High performance comparable to the fastest languages

-- Extraordinary bug-proofing with powerful analysis built in to the compiler
+- Extraordinary bug-proofing with powerful analysis built in to

 - Portable cross-platform code